April 17, 2019

 These small group studies focus on developing relationships with God and one another.
 Studies include; spiritual leadership development; discipleship; our role and responsibility as spiritual leaders in the home, workplace, and in the church; and accountability.

-Our men’s breakfasts provide a unique opportunity to meet together with other men to develop relationships, share testimonies, sing, and hear from a variety of guest speakers who inspire, challenge, and touch the hearts of men.
+Our men’s breakfasts provide a unique opportunity to meet together with other men to develop relationships, share testimonies, and hear from a variety of guest speakers who inspire, challenge, and touch the hearts of men.
 A great setting to invite a neighbor, friend, or co-worker to connect with other men and to hear a message of God’s love at work in and through the lives of men.
-Breakfast is served at the bargain cost of $10.00, payable at the door.
 Please make your reservation at the Welcome Desk.

 We will be meeting at Andy’s Diner, 900 N Bethlehem Pike, Ambler/Spring House at our usual time of 8 A.M. (until 10 A.M.).
 The cost remains at $10.00, payable at the door, and will include their breakfast buffet with made to order omelettes.